shubham190398/makemore/README.md

-# makemore
+# Makemore

-Makemore from scratch
+The above code can be used to generate more samples of any text.